 Issues like breakdowns and repairs, higher energy bills and weird noises may be more common when your AC health is starting to decline.
-While our team at Surgi’s Heating & Air Conditioning has seen more common signs that indicate replacement, there are some uncommon signs as well.
+While our team at Surgi’s Heating, Cooling & Plumbing has seen more common signs that indicate replacement, there are some uncommon signs as well.
 If your system is experiencing any of these five secret signs, you may require an AC replacement.

 Age may seem like an obvious sign of deterioration, but it can still be tricky to recognize that age is the underlying source of the problem!
 Many homeowners move into homes and inherit their HVAC systems.
 It’s common to assume that since the air conditioner seems to be working fine, it’s good to go for a while.
 However, keeping a close eye on performance will reveal if the system is actually providing efficient cooling.

 On average, an AC unit can last for about 10 years.
 If you live in a climate that tends to be more hot and humid, like here in Louisiana, it could be a shorter lifespan.
 It’s smart to know the age of your system so you can be prepared for anything that may come your way due to age.

 R-22 was the refrigerant liquid that was used in the cooling process inside the unit.
 In 2010, the federal government placed restrictions on R-22, saying that it must be eliminated from use in all cooling systems by 2020.
 The majority of new homes are equipped with AC units that run with R-410A — if you have a unit that uses R-22, you may need to get the system replaced.